 If it helps, as a trainee therapist I have a keen awareness of (and formal training in) confidentiality.
 If you don't want your finished sheet to be made public, that is completely up to you.

 I can also make sheets and videos with extra art.

 A word about art: I'm not much of an artist myself, so the art you see on my Infographics and videos are in fact by a variety of different artists.
 I always ask for the artists' permission before using their art.

 Sometimes more art is available, sometimes less.
 When less is available (or if you just fancy having some new, custom art) I offer an artist find service.
 You Pay What You Want plus a small fee and I'll find you an artist who is available and charges within your budget.

-That's a hard one for me to help you with - but it would be a shame for you not to have any!
-Ask me about bulk discounts.
+That's a hard one for me to help you with - but it would be a shame for you not to have any.
+Feel free to discuss with me which characters have in mind.
+Also, ask me about bulk discounts.